PFC Floyd K Lindstrom VA Clinic Community Based SA Treatment Program

 PFC Floyd K Lindstrom VA Clinic Community Based SA Treatment Program - Colorado Springs, CO

-Pfc Floyd K Lindstrom Va Clinic Community Based Sa Treatment Program is a mental health and substance abuse rehab center located at 3141 Centennial Boulevard in the 80907 zip code in Colorado Springs, CO.
+Pfc Floyd K Lindstrom Va Clinic Community Based Sa Treatment Program is a mental health and addiction treatment center located at 3141 Centennial Boulevard in the 80907 zip code in Colorado Springs, CO.
 It is operated by the U. S. Department of Veterans Affairs.
-Pfc Floyd K Lindstrom Va Clinic Community Based Sa Treatment Program provides naltrexone administration, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches used by Pfc Floyd K Lindstrom Va Clinic Community Based Sa Treatment Program include DBT, counseling for substance abuse and cognitive behavioral therapy.
-Pfc Floyd K Lindstrom Va Clinic Community Based Sa Treatment Program provides IOT, outpatient methadone/buprenorphine or naltrexone treatment and outpatient rehab.
-It also provides residential treatment for substance use and inpatient dual diagnosis treatment.
+Pfc Floyd K Lindstrom Va Clinic Community Based Sa Treatment Program provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration.
+Some of the treatment approaches used by Pfc Floyd K Lindstrom Va Clinic Community Based Sa Treatment Program include matrix model, counseling for substance abuse and brief intervention.
+Pfc Floyd K Lindstrom Va Clinic Community Based Sa Treatment Program provides IOT, outpatient services and regular outpatient treatment.
+It also provides inpatient treatment for dual diagnosis and residential treatment for substance abuse.

 Address: 3141 Centennial Boulevard, Colorado Springs, CO 80907